 Agriculture contributes to food supply, security and safety, and to land management, all of which make it a strategic sector for economic prosperity in Greece.
-Specifically, gross value added of the Greek agricultural sector (at constant 2010 prices) stood at $\in 6.2$ billion in 2017 - the highest since 2005.
+Specifically, gross value added of the Greek agricultural sector (at constant 2010 prices) stood at $\epsilon$ 6.2 billion in 2017 - the highest since 2005.
 Thus, the agricultural sector continues to contribute significantly to the

 GDP of Greece.
 The share of the agricultural sector in the gross value added of the Greek economy is consistently higher than the EU28 average, confirming the importance of agriculture and livestock in the domestic economy.
 Moreover, the share of employment in the agricultural sector counts 10.6% of total employment in 2017 that is significantly higher than the EU average (4.4% in 2017).
-Total production value of the agricultural sector in Greece approached \in 11 billion in 2018, while total income from agricultural entrepreneurial activity amounted to \in 4.8 billion in 2018.
-A significant part of agricultural production in 2018.
+Total production value of the agricultural sector in Greece approached €11 billion in 2018, while total income from agricultural entrepreneurial activity amounted to €4.8 billion in 2018.
+A significant part of agricultural income in Greece comes from EU subsidies, which stood at 19.1% of the value of agricultural production in 2018.
 On the other hand investment intensity in the Greek agricultural sector (defined as the ratio of investments over gross value added) is around 20%, well below the EU28 average (31% in 2018).
 Thus, the average labor productivity in the Greek agricultural sector has remained relatively flat in recent years, in contrast to the strong rise on average in the EU28 after 2009.
 However, during the recent economic crisis, the agricultural sector has shown a remarkable resilience, especially if we compare it with other sectors, like construction sector which collapsed (Maniatis, 2019).